 Expulsion is the most severe sanction the school can impose.
 It means permanent removal from the school system.
 A student may be expelled by the Principal for conduct covered by M.G.L. c.
-71 37H and 37H 1⁄2 (e.g., possession of a weapon, possession of controlled substance, assault on a teacher, convicted of a felony).
+71 37H and

+$37H \frac{1}{2}$ (e.g., possession of a weapon, possession of controlled substance, assault on a teacher, convicted of a felony).
 Any other exclusion from school shall not exceed ninety (90) school days.
+When excluded from school, the student will be provided a written educational plan.